nicolai256/Stable-textual-inversion_win/README.md

 - for small datasets 3000-7000 steps are enough, all of this depends depends on the size of the dataset though.
 - it trains forever until u stop it so just stop the training whenever ur happy with the result images in logs/randomname/images
 - u can stop the training by doing Ctrl+C and it will create a checkpoint.
-- you can resume training from that checkpoint if you want
+- you can resume training from that checkpoint if you want by adding --resume "logs/randomname/checkpoints/whatevercheckpointuwant"
 #
 #
 **merge trained models together**